 If you find yourself feeling more glum than usual at this time of year, it might be more than just a case of the blues.
 Up to one in 15 of us are affected by seasonal affective disorder (SAD), which is depression related to the changing seasons.
+And given the circumstances, it may be worse than ever in 2021.
 The symptoms include a persistent low mood, a loss of interest in activities, irritability, feeling sleepy during the day, finding it hard to get up in the morning, and craving more carbs and putting on weight.
 I’m sure most of us can relate to at least one of these at this time of year – but if you can tick most of these boxes then it’s possible you could be a SAD sufferer.

 According to the NHS website: “Seasonal affective disorder (SAD) is a type of depression that comes and goes in a seasonal pattern.
 SAD is sometimes known as ‘winter depression’ because the symptoms are usually more apparent and more severe during the winter.
 A few people with seasonal affective disorder may have symptoms during the summer and feel better during the winter.”

 What Causes SAD?

 The main causes all stem from the more limited supply of sunlight during the winter season.
 The body may produce more melatonin at this time of year (the sleep hormone), leading you to feeling sleepy and lethargic more often.
 The lack of sunlight could also lead to a lower production of serotonin, the ‘happy hormone’, which can lead to the feelings of depression.
 The shorter days can also affect our body’s internal clock, which can also lead to the symptoms of seasonal affective disorder.
 So, short of moving to Australia for the winter, how do you stop seasonal affective disorder from ruining your winter?

 Here are my top mood-boosting tips for this time of year…